 2. Lightheadedness, Shakiness, or Dizziness One to Two Hours Post-Exercise or Meal

 Dizziness, lightheadedness, and shakiness are signs that your body is getting too much of a certain medication.
 In this specific case, it’s insulin, and it’s causing your blood glucose levels to drop.

 3. High Hemoglobin A1C Levels

 A1C or glycated hemoglobin is formed when sugar bonds with hemoglobin.
-A high level of it means that the blood contains glucose or other monosaccharides at an abnormal amount.
+A high level of it means that the blood contains glucose or other monosaccharides in an abnormal amount.
 And, getting a high reading when you’re religious with your diabetes regimen and insulin intake is a red flag.

 It may be odd to think but you crave more sugar when your blood glucose levels are consistently high.
 This is because when glucose is always in your blood, your body thinks it doesn’t need to produce insulin.
 Thus, it demands that you feed it with something that it can use for energy, causing you to have unhealthy cravings.

 5. Consistent Fasting Blood Sugars Readings of 130 mg/dL or Above

 When you wake up in the morning and check your blood sugar level, the reading should be normal or low.
 The reason is you’ve been asleep the night before and what you ate for dinner should have already been digested.
 But, if it’s otherwise and you’re always getting readings of 130 md/dL and above, you might not be getting enough insulin in your bloodstream.